Commonwealth Consolidated Acts(1) In this Act, unless the contrary intention appears:

 "medical practitioner" means a person who is registered or licensed as a medical practitioner under a law of a State or Territory that provides for the registration or licensing of medical practitioners.

-"member below non-commissioned rank" means a member of the Defence Force who is not an officer, a warrant officer or a non-commissioned officer.
+"member below non-commissioned rank" means a defence member who is not an officer, an officer cadet, a warrant officer or a non - commissioned officer.

 "mutiny" means a combination between persons who are, or of whom at least 2 are, members of the Defence Force: